RASASH Support Services

 Ongoing Support - how we work

 You can get in touch with us directly, or ask someone to contact us on your behalf.
-If someone else is getting in touch with us on your behalf, we will need your verbal or signed consent to speak with them or take any information.
+If someone else is getting in touch with us on your behalf, we will need your signed consent to speak with them or take any information.
 Once we have this we will contact you in the way and at the times you've indicated are best for you.
 When we first speak with you we will have an initial chat about what support you feel might be helpful for you.
 This is an opportunity for you to tell us about how things are for you and/or to ask us any questions you might have.
 You are free to give us as little or as much information as you wish, and can choose not to answer any questions that we might ask you.
 We will also talk to you about how and when you prefer to be contacted and explain our approach to confidentiality and record keeping.

 With your permission, we will then talk about your request for support at our support team meeting on a Wednesday morning where we will look at when we can offer you support, and which of our Support Workers might best meet your needs.